Skip to main

 Winship Cancer Institute at Emory Midtown is designed to deliver a unique model of cancer care that places patients at the center of specialized care communities bridging outpatient and inpatient care and integrating groundbreaking research into preventions and treatments.

-Christopher, a sinonasal cancer survivor
+Tom, a kidney cancer survivor

 News at Winship